DataDog/jenkins-datadog-plugin/DEVELOPMENT.md

       - $JENKINS_PLUGIN/target/:/var/jenkins_home/plugins
 ```

-Set the JENKINS_PLUGIN environment variable to point to the folder of the clone or fork of this repository.
+Set the `JENKINS_PLUGIN` environment variable to point to the folder of the clone/fork of this repository.

-From here you can run `docker-compose -f `<path_to_docker_compose_file> up -d`.
+Then run `docker-compose -f <DOCKER_COMPOSE_FILE_PATH> up -d`.

-This will spin up the Jenkins docker image and auto mount the target folder of this repository (the location where the binary is built)
+This spins up the Jenkins docker image and auto mount the target folder of this repository (the location where the binary is built)

-To see updates, after re building the provider with `mvn clean package` on your local machine, simply run `docker-compose down` and spin this up again.
+To see updates, after re building the provider with `mvn clean package` on your local machine, run `docker-compose down` and spin this up again.